 If you feel the need to seek advice about your child’s mental health and wellbeing we have members of staff in school for you to contact via the office:

 Mrs Andrews- Headteacher and Deputy Designated Safeguarding Lead

-Mrs Down – Base Leader, Wellbeing Lead and Designated Safeguarding Lead North Rigton
+Mrs Down – Co-Base Leader (Mon, Tues), Children’s Wellbeing Lead and Designated Safeguarding Lead North Rigton

-Mrs Honey – Base Leader, Wellbeing Lead and Designated Safeguarding Lead All Saints
+Mrs Honey – Base Leader, Children’s Wellbeing Lead and Designated Safeguarding Lead All Saints

 Miss Ellis – SENCO North Rigton

 Equally, if your child would like to speak to a member of staff please encourage them to speak to their class teacher or one of the above members of staff.

 Compass Phoenix is a free, confidential health and wellbeing service for children and young people between the ages of 5-19.